Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Plants.md

 **Affected People**: All

-**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6
+**Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6 (medium)

-**Mitigation**: If slides are broken, carefully collect/sweep up broken pieces, wrap in paper and dispose of carefully.
+**Mitigation**: Demonstrators should handle the mounting of slides and keep it away from children.
+If slides are broken, carefully collect/sweep up broken pieces, wrap in paper and dispose of carefully.
 In case of injury, call a first aider.

-**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3
+**After Mitigation**: Likelihood: 1, Severity: 3, Overall: 3 (low)

 <br/>